openfoodfacts/openfoodfacts-server/docs/explanations/packaging-data.md

 It is important to keep this field, as we can display it as-is, use it as input data, and it may contain interesting data that we do not analyze yet.

 When filled, the values for this field can be analyzed and added to / combined with the "packagings" data structure.
+Similarly to ingredient text analysis, we could keep information about which parts of the text were recognized as attributes of a packaging component, and which parts were not recognized and were therefore ignored.

+Changing the "packagings" value will not change the "packaging_text_[language code]" values.

 ## Challenges